By nourishing your most tender voice

 - A writing community to cheer you on

 All sessions meet on live online via Zoom.

-Sunday classes start at noon Eastern, Wednesday office hours at 6 pm Eastern.
+Sunday classes start at noon Eastern, Monday and Wednesday office hours at 6 pm Eastern.

 Check Punchpass for complete registration information.

 ** A 90-minute class covering a wide range of writing & revision techniques, as well as questions related to publishing

 ** A two-hour writers’ circle to share and receive feedback on your work

 ** Two “office hours” sessions with the instructors, for informal group sharing about the writing process and any questions that come up

 While you’ll get the most benefit from taking the whole series, you are also welcome to join us for just one month, or to drop in when you can.